 Master Gardener Training Program

-Acceptance into our annual training program is very competitive.
-Class size is limited to 50, and we usually receive more than 200 applications.
-Only adult residents (18+ years old) of Los Angeles County may apply.
+If you enjoy gardening and want to teach others how to garden sustainably, apply to our UC Master Gardener Training Program!
+Adult residents (18+ years old) of Los Angeles County are eligible to apply.
 If you live in another California county, click here to locate the program in your area.